davidlebs/Engin2213/Checkpoint 2/Circuit 4: PIPO Number Shifter/README.md

 the xy-plane while being able to detect colisions.
 This circuit does this but only in 1 direction and only for collisions with the border
 (0 and 9 in this situation).

-From the very begining, we use a push button to send a signal to shift left and right
+From the very begining, we use a push button to send a signal to shift either in the left or right direction.
+The direction is decided by switch, shifting left when there is an input of 0 and shifting right when there is an input of 1.